protectwise/troika/packages/troika-animation/README.md

 Two built-in interpolation types are provided, which can be referred to by their string names (see [Interpolators.js](./src/Interpolators.js))

 - `"number"` - simple linear interpolation between two numeric values (the default).
 - `"color"` - interprets the start/end values as RGB colors, and interpolates each color channel independently.
+The start/end values can be 24-bit integers or any CSS color string value, and the interpolated values will always be returned as 24-bit integers (8 bits red, 8 bits green, 8 bits blue.)

 If you need a different interpolation, you can provide a custom function.
-It takes three parameters: the start value, the end value, and the progress between them (the output of the easing function.)
+Your function will take three parameters: the start value, the end value, and the progress between them (the output of the easing function) in the range from `0` to `1`.
 It must return an in-between value of the appropriate type.